 7.2.
 Payment of salaries and payment of deductions from salary such as may be required to be made for tax, national insurance and pension contributions, or similar statutory or discretionary deductions must be made in accordance with the payroll records and on the appropriate dates stipulated in employment contracts, provided that each payment is reported to the next available council meeting, as set out in these regulations above.

 7.3.
-No changes shall be made to any employee’s pay, emoluments, or terms and conditions of employment without the prior consent of the [council] [relevant committee].
+No changes shall be made to any employee’s pay, emoluments, or terms and conditions of employment without the prior consent of the council

 7.4.
 Each and every payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a separate confidential record (confidential cash book).
 This confidential record is not open to inspection or review (under the Freedom of Information Act 2000 or otherwise) other than: